Shuttle.Core.Data 15.0.1

 MappedRow

-A MappedRow instance contains bother a DataRow and the object that the DataRow mapped to.
+A MappedRow instance contains both a DataRow and the object that the DataRow mapped to.

-This may be useful in situation where the DataRow contains more information that is available on the object.
+This may be useful in situations where the DataRow contains more information than is available on the object.
 An example may be an OrderLine where the DataRow contains the OrderId column but the OrderLine object does not.
 In order to still be able to make that association it is useful to have both available.

 IAssembler